 Our service includes:

 - checking that the name you have chosen is available and in line with the Companies House rules

 - as required by law, carrying out the ID checks of the members-to-be to comply with anti money laundering regulations

 - preparing the incorporation document and the statement of compliance in line with the standards set by the Companies Act 2006

 - submitting the documents to Companies House and paying the registration fee

 - providing legal advice on the issues related to your LLP’s formation

 - emailing you the Certificate of Incorporation

-Our fee is just £99 plus VAT * (for incorporations with up to 3 members and is inclusive of the registration fee payable to Companies House and AML checks.
-For any additional member, the fee is £25 + VAT per member.)
+Our fee is just £149 plus VAT (for incorporations with up to 2 members and is inclusive of the registration fee payable to Companies House, agents fees and AML checks.
+For any additional member, the fee is £40 + VAT each.)